irarainey/AcquireTokenConsole/README.md

 # Acquire Access Token from Console

-This simple example uses the Microsoft Authentication Library (MSAL) to obtain an access token from Azure Active Directory from a .NET 6 console application.
+This simple example uses the Microsoft Authentication Library (MSAL) to obtain an access token from Azure Active Directory from a .NET 6 console application, without an MSAL cache configured, forcing the user to authenticate each time.

 The configuration information required is: